Mangled metaphors in video games.

-- Marina tries to talk Pearl down from her salt overdose after the Money vs Love Splatfest in Splatoon 2, but does Pearl truly understand?Marina: The more money you spend, the less money you have.
+- Splatoon 2: Marina tries to talk Pearl down from her salt overdose after she loses the Money vs. Love Splatfest, but does Pearl truly understand?Marina: I hope you learned your lesson, Pearl.
+The price of something doesn't determine its value.
+The more money you spend, the less money you have.
 The more love you spend, the more you get in return.

-Pearl: So love is like the stock market?
+Pearl: So love is like playing the stock market?
 Got it.

 - Star Wars Legends: HK-47 has one of these in Knights of the Old Republic II: The Sith Lords:"Theory: Imagine, if you will, that you are unique.
 The pinnacle of an exiled, cast-out Jedi who can't even use the Force.
 Imagine that no one has sunk lower than you.
 That you are truly the most miserable example of a Jedi ever. ...
 Now that you have that image, imagine this - someone clones you.
 Badly, I might add.
 They make the clones talk differently, rob you of any shred of personality, and take your Jedi Code and adjust it so that it is not really the Jedi Code anymore.
 They even change your pigmentation to a rather poor shade of durasteel, rather than the proper rusty red that inspires fear in targets.
 And of course, they refer to meatbags as "organics."
 Unacceptable."